Spatial population genetics with fluid flow: Nucleation and growth of genetic drops

 Eq.~\ref{eq:Rc1} gives the critical nucleation shape parameters below which drops succumb to interfacial tension.
 Shear flow around the saddle point deforms the drop ($\Delta R_c(F)\propto {\rm Pe}$) into an oval shape and hence suppresses the nucleation threshold ($R_c(F)<R_c^0$), irrespective of the sign of $F$.
 The full dependence of the fixed point values on Pe is shown in Fig.~\ref{fig:incomp}b.
 For large values of ${\rm Pe}\to\infty$, we find

-Strong shearing by the saddle flow thus produces an asymptotically constant shape at the nucleation threshold, beyond which the drop continues to grow, albeit anisotropically.
+\ss{Note, the $|{\rm Pe}|^{-1/2}$ scaling for the critical size can be simply understood as the size $R$ at which the (inverse) diffusion time on the scale of the drop ($\sim D/R^2$) is comparable to the flow shear rate ($\sim F/L$).} Strong shearing by the saddle flow thus produces an asymptotically constant shape at the nucleation threshold, beyond which the drop continues to grow, albeit anisotropically.
 However, unlike the previous cases of no-flow and compressible flows with sources and sinks that allow the drop to grow and expand eternally beyond the nucleation threshold, saddle flows reveal a distinct phenomenon.
 As the drop grows, drops get sheared and progressively stretched out by the saddle flow, and the $2$-mode approximation above breaks down.
 Eventually the drop develops a neck when $|\Delta R|/R_0=1$, and the drop then pinches off and splits into two daughter droplets.
 Once the drop divides into two, more complex phenomena can occur.
 For instance, the resulting daughter drops may each have a size that is smaller than the nucleation threshold, thereby causing them to shrink and go extinct.
 However, in the presence of periodic boundaries and weakly shearing flows, the split drops can get advected away to the corners of the box, only to get reinjected back into the saddle point at the origin, where the colliding droplets coalesce and get sheared and torn apart yet again (Fig.~\ref{fig:split}).
 This remarkable nonmonotonic dynamics enables drops to grow and eventually colonize the entire system, despite the shear induced deformations generated by the advecting velocity (see right panel of Fig.~\ref{fig:split}).

 Unlike mechanisms of shear-driven hydrodynamic scale selection underlying the arrest of phase separation in passive binary mixtures by turbulent advection \cite{perlekar2014spinodal,berti2005turbulence} (described by Model $B$ dynamics \cite{hohenberg1977critical_dynamics} instead of the Model $A$ dynamics explored here), or in self-shearing flows in active fluids \cite{zwicker2017growth,singh2019hydrodynamically}, our continually growing genetic drops are never stabilized into finite size coexistence by shear.
 Instead, strong hyperbolic flows rip apart drops faster than they can grow, causing rapid extinction of the small daughter droplets, while weakly shearing flows strikingly allow subsequent growth and dominance through cycles of drop splitting and merger events that crucially exploit the periodicity of the cellular flow field.